Geography Ambassador scheme

 What will Geography Ambassadors offer?

 Ambassadors can participate in a variety of things on the scheme.
 Often they will be delivering lively, activity-based sessions to a group of school on a mutually agreed theme such as:

 - Geography and careers

-- My research interest and experience of the subject
+- Personal research interests and experience of the subject

 - An ‘I Love Geography’ session, which is the most common and combines all of the above